SlithyMatt/x16-xci/example/APPENDIX.md

 end_anim
 ```

+This trigger is for "looking" at the laptop, which requires the player to explicity select the "use" tool.
+The entire sequence is taken up with a sub-sequence that will only execute if the laptop has not yet been taken, just like the "use" trigger.
+If the USB drive has been inserted, you get a nice comment about the awesome screen prompt.
+Otherwise, you get another clue about how to use the laptop.

 ```
 item_trigger thumbdrive  1 1  22 17  24 19
+if_not laptop_taken
 tiles 0  24 19  182
 clear
 text 1 Ok, now we can boot the laptop